SELLER INFORMATION AND SUBMISSION INSTRUCTIONS

 To change the price or description of an item, Email Online Sales.

 Payment for items.
 The CSS fee is 15% of the sales price.
 Out of that 15% we pay all PayPal, credit card and other fees, packing materials, and the cost of maintaining the web site.
-You will be sent a statement quarterly listing your items sold and a check drawn on a US bank in payment of the sales price, less the CSS fee.
+You will be sent a statement every six months during which you have sale listing your items sold.
+You will be paid using PayPal "send money" feature or sent a check drawn on a US bank in payment of the sales price, less the CSS fee.
 Special arrangements must be made in advance for overseas sellers wanting another payment method.
 Items remain your property until they are sold.

 Email Online Sales with any questions.

 Protecting Your Personal Information.
-The CSS will NEVER email you a request for sensitive personal information such as passwords, bank account or credit card numbers, debit card numbers, personal identification numbers (PINs), or a Social Security number.
+The CSS will NEVER request sensitive personal information such as passwords, bank account or credit card numbers, debit card numbers, personal identification numbers (PINs), or a Social Security number.
 Be very suspicious of any email that asks you for such information, it did not come from the CSS.
-Provide personal data ONLY when you are in our secure Check Out area.
+Provide personal data ONLY when you are in our secure Check Out.